obsidiansystems/obelisk/lib/route/docs/introduction.md

 * **Every route value can be encoded to a URL**

-Every route that you declare in your types will produce a valid URL, i.e. encoding cannot fail.
+Every route that you declare in your types will produce a valid URL; that is, encoding cannot fail.

 * **When you decode something you've encoded, you'll always get the same value back**